Persuasion is a major force in our daily lives and if used in the right way can also help you on your website too.

-As humans we are wired to recognise patterns and we are far more likely to remember something that’s consistent. here are soem things to consider to improve consistency…
+As humans we are wired to recognise patterns and we are far more likely to remember something that’s consistent.
+Here are some things to consider to improve consistency…

-- Release ontent consistently or sending emails consistently.
+- Release content consistently or sending emails consistently.

 - Be congruent (Same look and feel) with the visual branding and identity across all of your multiple touch points from your website to social media to print media etc.

 - Be consistent with your messages and values.